 Propaganda and fear

-Simona addresses the politics behind legislation that prohibits or limits sharing: Laws that are against piracy.
-The propaganda that is accompanying these laws install and provocate fear for not being free, while paradoxically at the same time taking the freedom to create, share and innovate away.
-Simona explains that we shouldn’t therefor be surprised to see the (ab)use of the word freedom by the Tea Party (in an earlier presentation by Nate Tkacz) or by Berlusconi and his ‘People of Liberty’-party, these are the politics behind freedom.
+We must not forget that in the meantime laws are being changed that will limit sharing.
+Laws that are against piracy.
+The propaganda that is accompanying these laws install upon us a fear of not being free, while at the same time taking our freedom to create, share and innovate away from us.
+We shouldn’t therefor be surprised to see the (ab)use of the word freedom by the Tea Party (in an earlier presentation by Nate Tkacz) or by Berlusconi and his ‘People of Liberty’-party.

 The new role of the artist

-So, the discussion isn’t really about money, it’s about cultural consumption.
+The discussion isn’t really about money, it’s about cultural consumption.
 We shouldn’t discuss what we can do to feed the artist, but how the artists can capture the core of the problem and attribute to the revolution.
 Artist will have to go back to their roots and away from the multinational.
 They have to understand that they are the base of “cleaning the consciousness”.
-Meaning that they should fulfill their duty in transforming the brain and reclaim this privilege that is taken over by propaganda.
+They should fulfill their duty in transforming the brain and reclaim this privilege that is taken over by propaganda.
 “That’s why artists are there.
 If not, fuck the artist”.

 “We can not fuck around with the free and open”